hubgit/cite-urls/README.md

  * [Download this project as a zip file](https://github.com/hubgit/cite-urls/archive/master.zip) and extract it.

- * [chrome://extensions] Check "Developer mode", click "Load unpacked extension...", choose the "extension" directory in the extracted project.
+ * In Chrome, open `chrome://extensions`, check "Developer mode", click "Load unpacked extension...", choose the "extension" directory in the extracted project.

  * Click the new button in Chrome's toolbar, enter some URLs, and press "Cite".